oqtane/oqtane.docs/src/pages/manuals/admin/installation/linux-ubuntu-apache-postgresql.md

 4. **Verify Installation**:
     - After installation, verify that the .NET SDK has been successfully installed by running:

     ```bash
     dotnet --version
     ```

 5. **Install ASP.NET Core Runtime (Optional)**:
     - If you plan to deploy ASP.NET Core applications, you may also want to install the ASP.NET Core Runtime.
 Use the following command to install it:

     ```bash
     sudo apt install -y aspnetcore-runtime
     ```

 ### Additional Resources

 - [.NET Documentation](https://docs.microsoft.com/en-us/dotnet/): Official documentation for .NET.
 - [.NET Core Download Page](https://dotnet.microsoft.com/download/dotnet): Official download page for .NET Core SDK and runtime.

-# Step 6: Configure Host and Service Files for Apache
+## Step 6: Configure Host and Service Files for Apache

-## Overview
 This step involves creating configuration files for Apache virtual host and service to serve your .NET Core application.

 ### Prerequisites

 - Apache server installed on your Ubuntu system.
 - .NET Core SDK installed on your system.
 - Oqtane Framework files ready to be deployed.